Pathfinder - The Wizard Handbook

 Saves: Your only good save is Will, but because Wizards only "need" one ability, you can afford to invest some of your ability score points in Dexterity and Constitution.

 Proficiencies: Wizards get very little in the way of proficiencies, but beyond very early levels you won't need them.
-A light crossbow is an excellent backup weapon for a Wizard, but stay away from Bows unless you put points into Strength.
+A light crossbow is an excellent backup weapon for a Wizard, but you'll be more reliable relying on touch attack cantrips.
+No armor, either, but a mithral buckler and a haramaki will be plenty alongside your magical defenses.

 Skills: Wizards only get 2+ skills, but you get every knowledge skill as a class skill, and your absurd intelligence will give you plenty of skill points to throw around.
 Remember that permanently increasing your intelligence will give you additional skill points retroactively, which will be nice when you hit levels 8 and 16.